Shell money: Asia

 In China, cowries were so important that many characters relating to money or trade contain the character for cowry: 貝.
 Starting over three thousand years ago, cowry shells, or copies of the shells, were used as Chinese currency.
 The Classical Chinese character radical for "money/currency", 貝, originated as a pictograph of a cowrie shell.

-Cowries were formerly used as means of exchange in India.
-In Bengal, where it required 3840 to make a rupee, the annual importation was valued at about 30,000 rupees.
+Cowries or kaudi were used as means of exchange in India since ancient times up to around 1830.
+In Bengal, where they were exchanged at a rate of 2560 to a rupee, In details- 4 cowries equaled 1 ganda, 5 gandas equaled 1 budis, 4 budis equaled 1 pana, 16 panas equaled 1 kahan, and 10 kahanas equaled 1 tanka/rupee.

+The annual importation in early 19th century Bengal from the Maldives was valued at about 30,000 rupees.
+A single slave would sell for 25,000 cowries.

+In Orissa, India, the use of the kaudi was abolished by the British East India Company in 1805 in favor of silver.
+This was one of the causes of the Paik Rebellion in 1817.

 In Southeast Asia, when the value of the Siamese tical (baht) was about half a troy ounce of silver (about 16 grams), the value of the cowrie (เบี้ย bia) was fixed at 1/6400 baht.

-In Orissa, India, cowry (popularly known as kaudi) was used as currency until 1805 when it was abolished by the British East India Company and rupee was enforced.
-This was one of the causes of the Paik Rebellion in 1817.